£2.65 (Including VAT)

-MuteCradle™ is part of iKoustic's MuteRange core - these are products that been subjected to stringent testing in both laboratory and real world environments providing the best possible solution for the purpose with a result you can trust.
+MuteCradle™ 16/30mm is part of iKoustic's MuteRange core - these products are subjected to stringent testing in both laboratory and real-world environments providing the best possible solution for the purpose with a result you can trust.

-You can find out more about our all encompassing MuteRange by clicking on the icon below, or get in contact with iKoustic today.
+You can find out more about our all-encompassing MuteRange by clicking on the icon below if you are interested in stocking or specifying our range for projects now and in the future, get in contact with us!